DelBene, Herrera Beutler Introduce Bill to Ensure Justice for Survivors of Child Abuse

 WASHINGTON, D.C. – Reps.
 Suzan DelBene (WA-01) and Jaime Herrera Beutler (WA-03) today introduced the bipartisan Child Abuse Accountability Enhancement Act (H.R.
 1103), closing a legal loophole that denies justice for some survivors of child abuse.

-“Anyone who falls victim to physical, sexual or emotional violence — particularly children — deserves the opportunity to seek justice, regardless of who abused them,” DelBene said.
+“Anyone who falls victim to physical, sexual or emotional violence — particularly children — deserves the opportunity to seek justice, regardless of who abused them,” DelBene said on the House floor.
 “It is unacceptable that current law shields some convicted child abusers from paying the restitution they owe.
 Our bipartisan legislation closes this loophole to ensure justice for all survivors of these vile and horrific abuses.”

 Currently, there is a loophole in federal law that shields convicted child abusers from paying the restitution they owe, if their income comes from the Defense Finance and Accounting Services (DFAS) — the agency responsible for military retirement pay.
 While Congress unanimously approved a law in 1994 allowing child abuse survivors to receive garnishment from most federal retirees’ pay, it inadvertently excluded military retirees, whose pay is not disbursed by the Civil Service Retirement System (CSRS) or the Federal Employees Retirement System (FERS).